iotaledger/rosetta-iota/docs/pages/relation.md

 }
 ```

-Technically speaking, that is not 100% accurate, as the genesis milestone identifier is not a series of `0`s.
+Technically speaking, that is not accurate, as the genesis milestone identifier is not a series of `0`s.
 However, a dummy value is used as a compromise in order not to render the `/network/status` endpoint unavailable.

-Nevertheless, the correct value is returned when a Permanode with full Tangle history is used.

 Syncing `rosetta-cli` is also affected by this.
 Syncing from genesis is only possible with a Permanode, as well.
 Otherwise, the `test.sh` shows how to use the Fullnode's `pruningIndex` as the `start_index` for the configuration `JSON`.